When it comes to making notes, A-Level chemistry students often have 2 problems:

-To solve these problems for the thermodynamics topic at least, here’s a free 20-page workbook.
+To solve these problems for the thermodynamics topic at least, here’s an 18 -page workbook.

 This workbook walks you through the topic and tells you what to make notes on, including things that come up on the exam but you might not realise you need to know (e.g. graphs of the relationship between Gibbs free energy and temperature.

 This workbook is intended to be used alongside the Oxford AQA Chemistry textbook.
 Work through chapter 17 of this book and fill in the workbook as you go to give you a detailed and exam-focused set of notes.
 The workbook does instruct you to make notes on some points that aren’t covered in the text book.
 When you come across something you can’t see in the text book, you may need to find another resource (e.g. Chemguide).
 Or, ask a teacher at school.
 Don’t leave these sections out though.
 One of the purposes of this workbook is to make sure you learn everything you need to know.
 So if you see something in there that you don’t know, you need to go off and look it up.

 Once you’ve made your notes, you need to put your knowledge into practice by doing lots of past paper questions.
 As you do the past paper questions, you should do the following:

 - Use the mark schemes to help you understand what the examiner is looking for.
 Make notes on how to structure your answers and what to include in your explanations.

 - Check that your definitions match what the mark scheme says and if not make sure you amend your notes.

 - Make a note of any extra examples or details you see in the questions that you hadn’t picked up on before.

 - Write down the methods for any calculations you come across that you haven’t seen before